Deconstructed Falafel Sandwich Is Our Go-To Lunch

 - Crunch!
 Using raw, fresh vegetables adds a much needed crunch, giving this falafel sandwich pretty much the most amazing texture ever.

-If you’ve been searching for a healthy, nutritious, flavor-packed lunch, this easy sandwich has your name written all over it.
+If you’ve been searching for a flavor-packed lunch, this easy sandwich has your name written all over it.
 For another epic veggie-forward sandwich, you’ll love this Green Goddess Sandwich with halloumi!

 Ingredients For Deconstructed Falafel Sandwich